joshiepillow/monumenta-redis-sync/README.md

 - Exposes the Redis API (via Lettuce) for access by other plugins
 - Also loads on Bungeecord, though currently does nothing there besides provide access to the Lettuce API
+- An API to allow plugins to save additional information about the player for transfer

 Planned features:
 - Automatic config file creation
 - API documentation
 - An API for a global, plugin-accessible scoreboard
-- An API to allow plugins to save additional information about the player for transfer
 - Storage of player stats data

+# Example Dependant Plugin

+See the [example](example) directory for a complete example on how you might use this plugin as a dependency of one of your plugins, either for Paper or bungeecord.

 ## Dependencies